9 Staff Scheduling Best Practices To Build A Better Schedule

-Before you start scheduling, make sure that you have your staff’s availability for at least the next two weeks.
+Before you start scheduling, one of the best employee scheduling tips you should keep front of mind is to make sure that you have your staff’s availability for at least the next two weeks.
 In ZoomShift, we manage availability by having employees mark what times and days they are not available.

 There are two types of availability requests that you need to consider.
-General availability or default availability, which consists of days or times when a person is normally unable to work.
-Then there are overrides, which in general, is meant to handle time off requests, but can also be used to override any default availability settings.
+General availability or default availability consists of days or times when a person is normally unable to work.
+Then there are overrides, which in general, are meant to handle time-off requests, but can also be used to override any default availability settings.

 Dealing with availability first will give you the ability to make faster decisions when you build your schedule.

-Scheduling is a time consuming task so we find that it is best to do it in sprints where you can allocated a specific time every two weeks to work on the upcoming schedules.
-Scheduling at least two weeks in advance gives you the ability to focus on creating schedules in one session.
+Scheduling is a time-consuming task so we find that it is best to do it in sprints where you can allocate a specific time every two weeks to work on the upcoming schedules.
+An employee scheduling app can schedule at least two weeks in advance giving you the ability to focus on creating schedules in one session.
 We find that it is helpful to create a schedule even if it is subject to change before you actually post it.

 Most organizations require time off requests to be submitted at least two weeks in advance.
 This really helps when you are collecting availability in the first step.
 In ZoomShift we timestamp availability requests on the bulletin board so there is accountability with all employee time-off requests.